Spring 2022 Announcements

-Students will be able to request to be assigned to work with a peer tutor for the duration of the fall semester starting on Wednesday, September 8, 2021.
-A link to the tutor request form will be posted here at that time.
-Additional information will also be available at our front desk.
+Students will be able to request to be assigned to work with a peer tutor for the duration of the semester starting on Wednesday, January 26, 2022, using our online Tutor Request Form.

 Prospective students and their families are encouraged to review the ARC brochure or contact David Hallowell, Assistant Dean for Academic Life, for additional information at firstname.lastname@example.org.

 Other questions regarding the ARC or any of our services may be directed to email@example.com.